Bobo of Porto

 Bobo (died 1189 or 1190) was a cardinal of the Roman Catholic Church.
 He was a native of Rome, and a member of the Bobone family, later called the Orsini.

 Life

 Bobo was created a cardinal by Pope Lucius III in 1182, probably in the Advent Ember days, and assigned the deaconry of Sant'Angelo in Pescheria.
 He signed a papal document for the first time on 3 January 1183.

-In 1184, Cardinal Bobo was sent, along with Cardinal Soffredus, to France to attempt to arrange a peace between Henry II of England and Philip II of France.
+In 1184, Cardinal Bobo was sent, along with Cardinal Soffredo, to France to attempt to arrange a peace between Henry II of England and Philip II of France.
 He was also apparently in England, according to a papal document of Pope Clement III of 12 February 1189, as papal legate, when he cooperated with King Henry II and Archbishop Baldwin of Canterbury in the restoration of the priory of Canterbury to the archbishop.

 Cardinal Bobo did not participate in the papal election that took place in Verona on 25 November 1185, the day after Pope Lucius' death.
 He was still in northwestern Europe.